Explained: Equity and Security

 SECURITY (aka Collateral)

 In general, lenders look for some security or collateral to support the loan.
-In the context of financing, security and collateral mean the same thing.
+In the context of financing, security and collateral mean about the same thing.
 For example, if you have a vehicle loan, the lender uses the vehicle as collateral and if you don’t pay the loan, the lender can collect that vehicle and resell it.
 That is, of course, in a worst-case scenario.

-So, collateral = things or assets that you pledge to the lender.
+So, collateral is things or assets that you pledge to the lender.
 If something unfortunate or bad happens in the business, and you can’t repay the loan then the lender can go and get those assets and resell them and apply the proceeds to the loan balance.
 Business assets such as equipment, or personal assets such as vehicles, boats, houses and cash, would all count as collateral.

-• You have a strong business plan
+• You must have a strong business plan

 We take a holistic approach to lending and provide ongoing support throughout the duration of the loan.
 If you’d like to learn more about equity and security, as well as our business loans for women, connect with us in one of our free Business Loan Info Sessions.